-Two of the main reasons to implement a loyalty program are customer retention and personalization, but there are of course other benefits with a customer focused approach.
-A loyalty program increases overall revenues by 5-10%, and on average a member spends 5-20% more than a non-member and visits you 5-20% more frequently*.
-If you still aren’t inspired enough to get started with Voyado and a customer program, spend a few minutes to read the below.
+Two of the main benefits of a loyalty program are customer retention and personalization.
+But there are of course other benefits with a customer focused approach.
+A loyalty program increases overall revenues by 5-10%!
+And on average, a member spends 5-20% more than a non-member and visits you 5-20% more frequently*.
+This is great!
+But, spare a few minutes to read about some more benefits below.

 Customer data – the new oil

-Loyalty programs and/or identified customers provides your company with a deep knowledge about customer profiles, their behavior, buying habits and preferences – a 360 degree view.
-Data can be used to increase personalization, segmentation and tailored offerings.
-A variety of departments can profit from available data, since it can be used as input for product development, pricing, marketing campaigns or range development.
+Loyalty programs and/or identified customers provides your company with deep knowledge about customer profiles.
+Such as their behavior, buying habits, and preferences – a 360 degree view.
+Data can be used to increase personalization, segmentation, and tailored offerings.
+A variety of departments can profit from available data since it can be used as input for product development, pricing, marketing campaigns, or range development.

 Customer Retention – There must be a reason to come back

 Thanks to good customer understanding, you will always be one step ahead and adapt your offering to your customers’ needs and preferences.
-Process customer data to adapt content and tone of voice to inspire and influence them to make the next purchase.
-If you know what the customer needs before he/she does, you have a really good chance of providing a great customer experience, that in the end leads to retention.
+Process customer data to adapt the content and tone of voice to inspire and influence them to make the next purchase.
+If you know what the customer needs before they do, you have a good chance of providing a great customer experience!
+That leads to retention in the end.

 Customer Lifetime Value – Engagement and satisfaction

-Thanks to available data you can identify segments and tailor the offering.
+Thanks to available data you can identify customer lifetime value, segments, and tailor the offering.
 Smart utilization of data enables you to find cross- and up-sell opportunities.
-Once a new member has been on-boarded, your mission is to motivate them to make another purchase and increase both frequency and spend.
+Once a new member has been on-boarded, your mission is to motivate them to make another purchase and increase both frequencies and spend.